nivha/vgpnn/README.md

 # VGPNN

-This is the repository that contains source code for the [VGPNN website](https://nivha.github.io/vgpnn/).
+This is the repository that contains source code for the [VGPNN Website](https://nivha.github.io/vgpnn/).

+For the code itself please visit [VGPNN Source Code](https://github.com/nivha/single_video_generation).

 If you find VGPNN useful for your work please cite:
 ```